LilFroggy/BingoHelper-Guide-Creation-Process/steps/message.md

 # Message Step
-Message steps are considered complete when the message specified in the ``criteria`` property appears in chat.
+Message steps are considered complete when a message appears in chat that starts with the text specified in the ``criteria`` property.

 ## Example:
 ```js